Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in the half-plane with ripped density and large initial data: Abstract

 \section{Abstract}

-We prove the global existence of weak solutions to the compressible isentropic Navier--Stokes equations with vacuum in the half-plane under a slip boundary condition provided the bulk viscosity coefficient is properly large.
-In particular, {\it the initial data can be arbitrarily large} and the regularity of solutions is stronger than Lions--Feireisl's weak solutions with general finite-energy initial data.
+We prove the global existence of weak solutions to the isentropic compressible Navier--Stokes equations with ripped density in the half-plane under a slip boundary condition provided the bulk viscosity coefficient is properly large.
+Moreover, we show that such solutions converge globally in time to a weak solution of the inhomogeneous incompressible Navier--Stokes equations as the bulk viscosity coefficient tends to infinity.
+In particular, {\it the large initial data and an initial patch of density as well as a vacuum are allowed}.
 Our method relies on a Desjardins-type logarithmic interpolation inequality and some new techniques based on the effective viscous flux.